freeCodeCamp/guide/src/pages/python/index.md

 ## The Zen of Python

-Some of the principles that influenced the design of Python are included as an easter egg and can be read by using the command inside Python interpreter interactive mode:
+Some of the principles that influenced the design of Python are included as an Easter egg and can be read by using the command inside Python interpreter interactive mode:

     >>> import this
     The Zen of Python, by Tim Peters